 Choose a 4-H Club that suits your needs

 Geauga County has 35 4-H clubs located throughout the county.
-A list, broken down geographically can be found by clicking here.
+A list, broken down geographically can be found by clicking on this link GEAUGA COUNTY CLUBS.
 Read over the clubs information and contact the club advisor for meeting information.
 It is suggested that one new to 4-H selects 2-3 clubs and attend a meeting of each club to determine if that club will meet the needs/desires of your family.
 Members must declare their club for the year and submit the necessary enrollment forms by April 15th.
 Members may not switch clubs after the enrollment deadline.